-Casting a glance at his website Pejacs work is brought more to life, painting in the street bring surely the best place to experience it so clever is he with the use of his environment.
+Casting a glance at his website.
+Pejacs work is brought more to life painting in the street.
+This surely is the best place to experience it.
+So clever is he with the use of his environment.
 There’s a great article on his work by Hi-Frustose which explores his use of silhouette and optical illusion even further.

 Pejac is a huge talent who is able to effortlessly work across a number of mediums.
 His use of environment is first class and that too can be said of Banksy.
 I’m not that convinced of his level of satire though, the work of Pejac doesn’t seem to me to have that much of an edge.
 Rather from the work I’ve seen it is more light hearted and playful.

-It was the Daily Mail which asked the question ‘Is Stik the new Banksy?‘ last year following the story that a garage door painted by the artist had been bought by a collector with the expectation that it would sell for £50,000.
-The door in question had been painted in Hackney in the aftermath of the London riots and depicted three iconic Stik figures against the backdrop of a single flame.
+It was the Daily Mail which asked the question ‘Is Stik the new Banksy?‘ This was last year.
+It followed the story that a garage door painted by the artist had been bought by a collector.
+This was with the expectation that it would sell for £50,000.
+The door in question had been painted in Hackney in the aftermath of the London riots.
+It depicted three iconic Stik figures against the backdrop of a single flame.

-Stik is one of the most recognisable street artists in the World today, his figures have become recognisable from New York to Japan to Norway.
-It could be argued that he is a true break out artist in the sense that he has good recognition so perhaps the comparison to Banksy is fairly accurate in that regard.
+Stik is one of the most recognisable street artists in the World today.
+His figures have become recognisable from New York to Japan to Norway.
+It could be argued that he is a true break out street artist.
+He has good recognition so perhaps comparing the artist to Banksy is fairly accurate in that regard.
 In terms of style though I don’t think they could be more different, he draws stick men in a variety of situations but which all have their own unique personalities.
 Stik’s work is strangely beautiful and loved by the vast majority of people who come across it.

 Stik’s story is an interesting one initially drawing his stick figures whilst living homeless on the streets they became popular and well liked, looked forward to by communities who might be lucky enough to get one.
 We’ve covered his work a lot here on Inspiring City, his work with Thierry Noir on the Village Underground wall in Shoreditch being a particular favourite and his wall on the South Bank which is passed by thousands of visitors each day is photographers hotspot.

-It’s ironic that Ben Eine should be on the list as here we have an absolute Banksy contemporary who back in the day when Banksy painted the streets of the East End would make up his screen prints.
-Eine was and still is a master screen printer and well known on the street art scene.
+It’s ironic that Ben Eine should be on the list.
+Here we have an absolute Banksy contemporary.
+Back in the day when Banksy painted the streets of the East End, Eine was there with him.
+He would also make up his screen prints.
+Eine was and still is a master screen printer.
+Well known on the street art scene.
 In fact he currently has a number of prominent pieces in Shoreditch and the Olympic Park.

-Back in 2010 it was the Evening Standard who asked ‘Is Ben Eine the new Banksy?‘ He had suddenly shot to fame on the back of Samantha Cameron, the wife of the Prime Minister, having acquired a piece of his art as a gift to the President of the United States himself Barack Obama.
-The canvas which simply said ‘Twenty First Century City’ is probably now hanging in the White House and certainly brought Eine a lot of attention.
+Back in 2010 it was the Evening Standard who asked ‘Is Ben Eine the new Banksy?‘ He had suddenly shot to fame on the back of Samantha Cameron.
+The wife of the then Prime Minister had acquired a piece of his art as a gift for Barack Obama.
+The canvas which simply said ‘Twenty First Century City’ is could now be hanging in the White House.
+Certainly brought Eine a lot of attention.
 He told the Standard “My phone started ringing, emails started pinging, everyone asking is this for sale, is that for sale?”